 Music production is another workflow that could need plenty of RAM to run without any hiccups.

 Digital Audio Workstation (DAW) software RAM requirements do vary a lot.

 However, if you wish to use Orchestral Tools, you’ll notice that their recommended specs include 32 GB of RAM – with 64 GB being mentioned as the perfect amount.

-In our Best PC for Audio Editing and Music Production article, we list 32 GB as a good starting point, with 16 GB being the bare minimum.
+We recommend 32 GB as a good starting point, with 16 GB being the bare minimum.